 Finally, rinse again with acetone to remove water.
 This step helps to expedite the glass drying process.

 General Acid Wash: Some organic residues, metal salts, and stuck-on bases can be removed using a mild acid solution.
+When finished, non-oxidizing acids can be diluted and tossed down the drain (e.g. hydrochloric acid).
+Other acids like acetic acid is an organic acid and should be neutrilized and combined with water-based liquid waste containers.
+Usually sodium bicarbonate is used to quench and neutralize acids because it comes with its own visual indicator.
+Since the reaction of sodium bicarbonate and acid produce CO2 gas, when it bubbles, there is still acid in solution.
+When sodium bicarbonate is added and no bubbling is observed, then the solution is neutralized.
+This can all be placed in aqueous waste.

 Make a 1 M HCl (aq) solution or a 5% v/v acetic acid in deionized or reverse osmosis water.